xmtp/xmtp-android/README.md

 ### Send messages

 To be able to send a message, the recipient must have already created a client at least once and consequently advertised their key bundle on the network.
 Messages are addressed using account addresses.
-The message payload must be a plain string.
+In this example, the message payload is a plain text string.

-> **Note**
-> Other types of content are currently not supported.

 ```kotlin
 val conversation = client.conversations.newConversation("0x3F11b27F323b62B159D2642964fa27C46C841897")
 conversation.send(text = "Hello world")
 ```

+To learn how to send other types of content, see [Handle different content types](#handle-different-types-of-content).

 ### List messages in a conversation